Score-Regularized Joint Sampling with Importance Weights for Flow Matching: Experiments

 \paragraph{Function expectation.} We estimate $\mu{=}\mathbb{E} f(X)$, where $f(x)$ maps each sample to a one-hot vector indicating the index of its nearest Gaussian.
 Ground-truth $\mu$ is computed from $1{,}000{,}000$ IID samples drawn from the original flow-matching model, yielding the probability that a generated sample belongs to each Gaussian.
-We evaluate on joint samples via Jensen--Shannon (JS) divergence~\cite{DBLP:journals/tit/Lin91}, which remains well-defined when some predicted probabilities are zero.
-In Table~\ref{tab:js_results_wide}, non-IID samples \emph{without} weighting are biased and perform worse than IID; \emph{fixed-position} weighting reduces bias but still trails IID; only the \emph{trajectory-based} estimator surpasses IID.
+We evaluate on joint samples via Jensen--Shannon (JS) divergence~\citep{DBLP:journals/tit/Lin91}, which remains well-defined when some predicted probabilities are zero.
+Our \emph{trajectory-based} weighting debiases the equal-weighted non-IID average (JS $0.088{\to}0.071$) and improves over spending the same budget on additional IID draws ($0.077$); the \emph{fixed-position} variant ($0.078$) lies between.
+The density baselines attain the lowest JS here, but this is potentially because they are additionally given the analytic, closed-form target density~$p_1$, the true density our estimator never accesses; the full comparison is in Appendix~\ref{app:expectation_full}.

-\paragraph{Summary.} Our method (along-trajectory) outperforms its variant (fixed-position) and baselines in importance weight estimation, leading to more accurate expectation estimation.
+\paragraph{Summary.} Our along-trajectory estimator outperforms its fixed-position variant and the density baselines in importance-weight estimation; used downstream, these weights debias the equal-weighted non-IID average and improve over additional IID sampling.